Accessing LocalStack via the endpoint URL

 docker run --rm -it --network my-network -e MAIN_DOCKER_NETWORK=my-network <other flags> localstack/localstack[-pro]

-# then your code can access localstack at its container name (by default: localstack_main)
+# then your code can access localstack at its container name (by default: localstack-main)

-aws --endpoint-url http://localstack_main:4566 s3api list-buckets
+aws --endpoint-url http://localstack-main:4566 s3api list-buckets

 services: